stripe/stripe-android/README.md

 );
 ```

-`createToken` is an asynchronous call – it returns immediately and invokes the callback on the UI thread when it receives a response from Stripe's servers.
+The `stripe.createToken` is an asynchronous call – it returns immediately and invokes the callback on the UI thread when it receives a response from Stripe's servers.

-### createTokenSynchronous
+### Using `createTokenSynchronous`

-The `createTokenSynchronous` method allows you to handle threading on your own, using any IO framework you choose.
-In particular, you can now create a token using RxJava or an IntentService. **Note: do not call this method on the main thread or your app will crash!**
+The `stripe.createTokenSynchronous` method allows you to handle threading on your own, using any IO framework you choose.
+In particular, you can now create a token using RxJava or an IntentService.

+Note: Do not call this method on the main thread or your app will crash!

 #### RxJava Example

 ```java
 Observable<Token> tokenObservable =
     Observable.fromCallable(